William Joynson-Hicks, 1st Viscount Brentford: Early Parliamentary career

 Joynson-Hicks lost his seat in the January 1910 general election.
 He contested Sunderland in the second general election in December that year, but was again defeated.
 He was returned unopposed for Brentford at a by-election in March 1911.

-During the First World War, he formed a Pals battalion within the Middlesex Regiment, the "Football Battalion."
+During World War I, he formed a Pals battalion within the Middlesex Regiment, the "Football Battalion."
 He acquired a reputation as a well-informed backbencher, an expert on aircraft and motors, badgering ministers about matters of aircraft design and production and methods of attacking Zeppelins.
 On 12 May 1915, he presented a petition to the Commons demanding the internment of enemy aliens of military age and the withdrawal from coastal areas of all enemy aliens.
 In 1916 he published a pamphlet The Command of the Air in which he advocated indiscriminate bombing of civilians in German cities, including Berlin.
 However, he was not offered a government post.

 In 1918, his old constituency having been abolished, he became MP for Twickenham, holding the seat until his retirement from the House of Commons in 1929.

 For his war work, he was created a Baronet, of Holmbury in the County of Surrey, in 1919.